djchie/instore-api/README.md

     http://docs.sequelizejs.com/en/v3/docs/querying/
       look at Relations / Associations on how to do this

+figure out why console logs aren't showing up in the docker-compose window

 create the instore-pipeline repo setup toml hook up to bestbuy

+Later, we should always pass in a default location, usually user's current location

 prepare for client
   setup heroku for deployment